Lucky-00/paytm-IoT-8622/README.md

 # paytm-IoT-8622 (2019)
-Intregrating PayTm with IoT devices for autonomous business machines
+Integrating PayTm with IoT devices for autonomous business machines